Saikus08/chatealo/README.md

 # Chatealo!

-A simple Turbo Rails and Action cable Chat web app.
+A simple Chat webapp using Turbo Rails and Redis.

 ## Dependencies
 This project runs with: